lukehutch/flutter_reactive_widget/README.md

 final counter = PersistentReactiveValue<int>(/* key */ "counter", /* defaultValue */ 0);
 ```

-`counter.value` will be set to the default value `0` if it has never been set before, but if it has been set before in a previous run of the app, the previous value will be recovered from `SharedPreferences`.
-Whenever `counter.value` is set in future, not only is any wrapping `ReactiveWidget` updated, but the new value is asynchronously written through to the `SharedPreferences` persistence cache, using the key `"counter"`.
+`counter.value` will be set to the default value `0` if it has never been set before, but if it has been set before in a previous run of the app, the previous value will be recovered from `SharedPreferences`, using the key `"counter"`.

+Whenever `counter.value` is set in future, not only is any wrapping `ReactiveWidget` updated, but the new value is asynchronously written through to the `SharedPreferences` persistence cache, using the same key.

 ## Where to store state

-There are good suggestions in [this Medium post](https://suragch.medium.com/flutter-state-management-for-minimalists-4c71a2f2f0c1) about how to use [`GetIt`](https://pub.dev/packages/get_it) to organize state management, using a singleton service locator pattern.
-For example:
+There are good suggestions in [this Medium post](https://suragch.medium.com/flutter-state-management-for-minimalists-4c71a2f2f0c1) about how to use [`GetIt`](https://pub.dev/packages/get_it) to organize state in your application.
+Applying that idea to `flutter_reactive_widget`:

 #### `main.dart`: